wayneclub/Subtitle-Downloader/README.md

 ## USAGE

-### Online **_(Colab environment is in the US, if you want to use in other region please execute on local)_**
+### Online **_(Colab environment is in the US, if you want to use it in another region please execute it locally)_**

 1. Save a copy in Drive
 2. Connect Colab
 3. Install the requirements (Click 1st play button)
-4. Depend the download platform and modify the text field  (Cick the play button next to it when modified complete)
+4. Depend the download platform and modify the text field  (Click the play button next to it when modified completely)
-5. Download the subtitles from the left side menu
+5. Download the subtitles from the left-side menu

 <a href="https://colab.research.google.com/drive/1WdHOKNatft4J7DNOweP4gE2qtg7cvwEf?usp=sharing" target="_blank"><img src="https://colab.research.google.com/assets/colab-badge.svg" title="Open this file in Google Colab" alt="Colab"/></a>

 ### Local

-1. Depend on download platform and modify `Subtitle-Downloader/user_config.toml`
+1. Depending on the download platform and modify `Subtitle-Downloader/user_config.toml`

     ```toml
     [subtitles]